Pedrox009/SQL-Data-Warehouse/README.md

 # SQL Data Warehouse and Analytics

-In this project, we build an advanced data warehouse in SQL Server, with ETL processes, data modeling and analytics.
+In this project, we build an advanced data warehouse in SQL Server, with ETL processes.
+This is part 1, the constructing of the warehouse.
+Part 2 is the analysis and KPI.

 ## Project Overview